Ancient Greek: Language tree

 After the conquests of Alexander the Great in the late 4th century BC, a new international dialect known as Koine or Common Greek developed, largely based on Attic Greek, but with influence from other dialects.
 This dialect slowly replaced most of the older dialects, although the Doric dialect has survived in the Tsakonian language, which is spoken in the region of modern Sparta.
 Doric has also passed down its aorist terminations into most verbs of Demotic Greek.
 By about the 6th century AD, the Koine had slowly metamorphosed into Medieval Greek.

 Related languages

-Phrygian is an extinct Indo-European language of West and Central Anatolia, which is considered by some linguists to have been closely related to Greek.
+Phrygian is an extinct Indo-European language of West and Central Anatolia, which is regarded by current consensus to have been closely related to Greek.
 Among Indo-European branches with living descendants, Greek is often argued to have the closest genetic ties with Armenian (see also Graeco-Armenian) and Indo-Iranian languages (see Graeco-Aryan).

 Phonology

 Differences from Proto-Indo-European

 Ancient Greek differs from Proto-Indo-European (PIE) and other Indo-European languages in certain ways.
 In phonotactics, ancient Greek words could end only in a vowel or //n s r//; final stops were lost, as in γάλα "milk", compared with γάλακτος "of milk" (genitive).
 Ancient Greek of the classical period also differed in both the inventory and distribution of original PIE phonemes due to numerous sound changes, notably the following: